gofynd/fdk-client-javascript/DOCUMENTATION.md

 ```

-List all the products associated with a brand, collection or category in a requested sort order.
-The API additionally supports arbitrary search queries that may refer the name of any product, brand, category or collection.
-If successful, returns a paginated list of products specified in `ProductSearchSchemaV1`

 | Argument  |  Type  | About |
 | --------- | ----  | --- |
 | q | string |  |